breandan/kotlingrad/README.md

 }
 ```

 Symbolic differentiation as implemented by Kotlin∇ has two distinct passes, one for differentiation and one for evaluation.
 Differentiation constitutes a top-down substitution process on the computation graph and evaluation propagates the values from the bottom, up.
+This reduction semantics for this procedure are described more precisely in [the specification](https://github.com/breandan/kotlingrad/blob/master/specification.md#reduction-semantics).

 [![](latex/figures/kotlingrad_diagram.png)](http://breandan.net/public/masters_thesis.pdf#page=58)